When It Comes to Celebrating St. Valentine’s Day, I’m The Grinch

 But this holiday that is supposed to celebrate marital love has become a holiday centered around junk-food indulgence, second only to Halloween.
 My kids now have Valentine’s Day parties at dance class, scouts, religious education, AND school.
 Even my eight-month-old had a Valentine’s Day party.
 It seems so absurd—we are still advancing her through baby food vegetables yet people at school are giving her Dora the Explorer candy hearts.
 And then there are free treats from relatives, the bank, even the pediatrician… Should I even bother to make dinner during Valentine’s week?

-Ironically, February is recognized as the American Heart Month, a time when we are supposed to focus on heart-healthy activities such as a healthy diet.
-And Americans need heart-health.
+Ironically, February is recognized as American Heart Month, a time when we are supposed to focus on heart-healthy activities such as a healthy diet.
+And Americans need heart health.
 Over 18% percent of children and adolescents are now overweight, and all this Valentine’s Day candy isn’t helping.
 An estimated 4 million children have elevated blood pressure and twenty-seven million children have high cholesterol.
 These children will soon become adults with heart disease, and millions of them will die from their heart disease.
 So maybe we really should try to find an alternative to all this Valentine’s Day candy.